Home > Cookies > Soft Apple Cookies With Caramel Icing

 • Extra Egg White – You can use the extra egg white to make Marshmallow Meringue Frosting, Toasted Coconut Maple Macaroons, or Flourless Chocolate Cookies.

 • Storing – The cookies can be stored covered at room temperature for up to 3 days.
-Beyond that, and they may start to get crumbly.
+Beyond that, they may start to get crumbly.

 • Freeze Baked Cookies – Baked and iced cookies can be frozen for up to 3 months.
 Wrap tightly in plastic wrap and place in a freezer bag.
 Thaw at room temperature.